How To Get More Hubpages Traffic! Keyword Researching Part 1

 Comic books is a huge and wide subject.
 You have everything from writing about comics, to comic characters, to comic book movies, to comic related news, etc.

 This is an advantage and disadvantage.
-It helps to narrow down your hiche.
+It helps to narrow down your niche.
 For instance, many of my Hubpages are about comics, but I've also narrowed a lot of them down to Investing In Comic Books!

 In the next step, I'm going to reveal why narrowing down a niche will help you get more traffic.